 To properly use a digital signature, you can’t just get a JPEG of your signature and paste it on a Word document.
 You need an electronic signature app to do the job.

-Electronic signature solutions, like Signaturely, are what make your digital signatures effective certificates by becoming a TSP and certifying the document for you, keeping it safe.
+Electronic signature solutions, like Signaturely, make your digital signatures effective by becoming a TSP and certifying the document for you, keeping it safe.

 Signaturely, for example, uses ISO 27001 and FIRMA certified data centers managed by Amazon.
-This allows Signaturely to access AWS data centers to securely store all your data on the cloud, ensuring only your signer’s eyes have access to it.
-All of the data you send to or from Signaturely is also encrypted in transit through 256-bit encryption.
+This allows Signaturely to access AWS data centers to securely store all your data on the cloud, ensuring only your signer’s eyes can access it.
+The data you send to or from Signaturely is also encrypted in transit through 256-bit encryption.

 Electronic signature platforms like Signaturely also handle all parts of the digital signing process for you, ensuring everything about the digital signing process is valid and legally binding.

-2. Signing up to a platform for electronic signatures
+2. Signing up for a platform for electronic signatures

 Since e-signatures are only valid when using the right software, you’ll need to choose one that works for you.
-There are a few options available for signing documents digitally, but you can get started now for free by creating a Signaturely account.
+There are a few options available for digitally signing documents, but you can get started for free by creating a Signaturely account.